What is the difference between cost per order (CPO) and cost per acquisition (CPA)?

 Cost per order (CPO) is the average amount that your brand spends to drive any customer to purchase a product or service.
 Cost per acquisition (CPA) is the average amount that your brand spends to drive a new customer to purchase a product or service.

-No. But in practice, they are sometimes used interchangeably.
+No. But in practice, they are sometimes used interchangeably and not everyone makes a distinction between CPA and CAC.

 Cost per acquisition is the marketing cost (usually the paid media cost) to acquire a new customer.
 Customer acquisition cost (CAC) is the sum of marketing costs and other related costs such as tools used, vendor cost, and team salary.
 The majority of the time, brands will use these numbers interchangeably to represent the marketing costs associated with acquiring a new customer.